shageman/stephanhagemann.com/packs/posts/app/models/posts/data/2021-10-16-gradual-modularity-definition2.md

 ## "Classic" Modularity

-> Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each **contains everything necessary** to execute only one aspect of the desired functionality. [^2] (my emphasis)
+> Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each **contains everything necessary** to execute only one aspect of the desired functionality (my emphasis) [^2]

 ## Gradual Modularity